equinor/api-strategy/docs/rest_guidelines.md

 * [Appendix](#appendix)

+## <a id="security"></a> API Security
+API security guidelines are described in the [API Security](https://github.com/equinor/api-strategy/blob/master/docs/strategy.md#api-security) section of the Equinor API Strategy.

 ## <a id="rest"></a>REST

 REST APIs should be created with a minimum of [REST maturity level 2](http://martinfowler.com/articles/richardsonMaturityModel.html#level2).
 In essence, maturity level 2 means: